TaigaMorishita/TaigaMorishita.github.io/index.markdown

     <div class="project-row">
         <div class="project-text">
             <h3>Custom STM32 Sensor Board Development</h3>
             <p>Developed a custom STM32F303K8U6-based sensor interface board, with UART, SWD, CAN, I2C, 8 MHz crystal, and analog support.
 Verified operation with an ESP32 as a CAN target, and created best practices for designing and programming custom PCB around bare ICs.
-Initial tests were done using a hand-soldered LQFP-32 STM32 on a breakout board, with crystals and supporting circuitry added onto separate boards.
+Initial tests were done using a hand-soldered LQFP-32 STM32 on a breakout board, with a timing crystal and supporting circuitry added onto separate boards.
 These tests allowed for a fully functional sensor board on the first board revision.</p>
         </div>
         <div style="flex: 1;">
             {% include carousel.html height="50" unit="%" duration="20" number="1" %}